-Current Families may request a transfer during the re-enrollment window, for the next school year.
+Current Families may request a transfer during the re-enrollment window, for the next school year, only after completing re-enrollment documentation to their assigned school.
 Families will know the results of their request prior to the New-to-KIPP (NTK) lottery.

 New applicants may request a transfer only after they register to the school in which they have been offered a seat.
-The transfer window will be open from the first week in March through the first week in April.
+The transfer window will be open after Spring Break through the first week in April.
 Families will know the results of their transfer request prior to the end of the school year.